-Ernst Udet, born 26-04-1896 in Frankfurt am Main, was known from early childhood for his sunny happy-go-lucky temperament.
-He grew up in the Bavarian city of Munich.
+Udet, Ernst, born 26-04-1896 in Frankfurt am Main, was known from early childhood for his sunny happy-go-lucky temperament.
+Paula Udet gave birth to her son, Ernst, who was what the Germans call a Sonntagskind (‘Sunday’s Child’)–lucky, happy and carefree.
+When Udet was still a baby, his family moved to the Bavarian city of Munich, where the inhabitants loved to eat, swill mugs of beer, sing and dance–a perfect place for a Sonntagskind to grow up.
+In school, Udet displayed a quick, agile mind.
+But his eyes glazed over when he was confronted with detail and routine.
+He loved to talk and got along with everyone despite a dislike of authority.
 He was fascinated with aviation from early childhood and hung out at a nearby airplane factory and an army airship detachment.
 In 1909, he helped found the Munich Aero-Club .
 After crashing a glider he and a friend constructed, he finally flew with a test pilot in the nearby Otto Works, which he often visited, in 1913.
 He tried to join the army on 02-08-1914, but was only 160 cm (5 ft 3.0 in) tall and did not qualify.
 In August, when the Allgemeiner Deutscher Automobil-Club appealed for volunteers with motorcycles Udet applied and was accepted in the German Army Air Service in 1915.
 Udet’s father had given him his motorcycle when Ernst passed his first year examination.
 Along with four friends, Udet was posted to the 26th Württembergischen Reserve Division as a “messenger rider.”
 After injuring his shoulder when his motorcycle hit a shell hole, Udet went to a military hospital, and his bike went for repair.
 When he tried to track down the 26th Division under command of Prince Wilhelm of Urach, Count of Württemberg, 2nd Duke of Urach , he was unable to locate it and decided to serve in the vehicle depot in Namur.
 During this time, Udet met officers from the Chauny flying sector who advised him to be transferred as an aerial observer.
 However, before he received his orders for Chauny, the army dispensed with the volunteer motorcyclists, and he was sent back to recruiting officials.
 Udet tried in vain to return to the fighting, but was unable to get into the pilot or aircraft mechanic training offered by the army.
 He soon learned that if he were a trained pilot, he would be immediately accepted into the air force.
 Through a family friend, aircraft and aircraft-engine designer and manufacturer, Gustav Otto , owner of the aircraft factory he had haunted in his youth, Udet received private flight training.
 In 1926, amid failed attempts at business (caused by various reasons), the death of his wife, and health issues, Gustav Otto committed suicide at the age of 43, on 28-01-1916.
 The training cost 2.000 marks and new bathroom equipment from his father’s firm.
 Udet obtained his civilian pilot’s license at the end of April 1915 and joined the German Army Air Service.
 Flying a Fokker D-111, he scored his first victory on 18-03-1916 in a lone attack on 22 French aircraft.
 Udet arrived at Richthofen’s group at 10 AM on 27-03-1918.
-At noon he flew his first sortie with them, also his first in a Fokker Dr.1 triplane and he shot down his first plane as a Jasta 11 pilot, a British R.E.
+At noon he flew his first sortie with them, also his first in a Fokker Dr.1 trip lane and he shot down his first plane as a Jasta 11 pilot, a British R.E.
 8 reconnaissance plane.
 In the same patrol, they pounced on a flight of Sopwith Camels, Manfred von Richthofen

 After repeated head-on passes and manoeuvres, Udet finally managed to deliver a lethal burst.
 He hadn’t ever thought about his downed opponents, but this time he wanted to know.
 He went to a nearby field hospital, where he found his victim’s body: Lieutenant Maasdorp, Ontario RFC 47.